-Becker Law Office helps disabled residents obtain the disability benefits they deserve.
+A Kentucky Social Security Disability attorney helps disabled residents obtain the disability benefits they deserve.
 We can assist you in filing and staying on top of a compassionate allowance claim.
 Call us or contact us online today for a free discussion of your claim.

 The Compassionate Allowances program fast-tracks standard Social Security Disability (SSD) and Supplemental Security Income (SSI) benefits applications submitted by those who suffer from any of about 200 debilitating and terminal medical conditions.

 Compassionate Allowances conditions include rare diseases, certain types of cancer, adult brain disorders, immune system conditions, genetic disorders that affect children, early-onset Alzheimer’s disease, and other disorders.